 |brain metabolism and neurotoxicology of metals, ammonia and fatty acids|

 During the first year of the program, students are required to gain laboratory experience under the direction of several faculty members, as well as complete required courses.
 Upon choosing an advisor and developing a specialized program of study, students complete required and elective courses while also completing original research in the laboratory of their advisor.
 Students are required to complete a thesis for the Master of Science degree and a dissertation for the Doctor of Philosophy degree.

 Students in the graduate program in pharmaceutical sciences come from a variety of backgrounds including pharmacy, biological sciences, chemistry, psychology, and others.
-Any student with a baccalaureate degree and interests in the biomedical sciences is encouraged to contact the department (Dr. Kirk Hevener, Graduate Program Coordinator or Dr. Dana Diedrich, Department Chair) about opportunities in the graduate program.
+Any student with a baccalaureate degree and interests in the biomedical sciences is encouraged to contact the department (Dr. Danny Xu, Director of Graduate Programs) about opportunities in the graduate program.